Beach City Double / Century / Metric

 We are honored to have had the graphic design for the Beach City T-shirt done by Dori Lewis.

-The Beach City Double Century will be a fully supported ride with aid stations every 25-30 miles, roving SAGs, and it will have a 19 hour time limit.
-The lowland route is an estimated 7,500 feet of climbing, and the highland is estimated 9,400 feet of climbing.
+The Beach City Double Century will be a fully supported ride with aid stations every 25-30 miles, roving SAGs, and it will have a 19-hour time limit.
+The route is an estimated 186 miles with 7,200 feet of climbing.

 The course is well tested and proven since it is mainly based on the “Long Beach Century”, the “Olympic Road Race Century”, and the “Oceanside Century” which Chuck Bramwell has been leading in Orange County for many years with the Orange County Wheelmen as training rides for the Double Centuries.